ajdrebin/Sportsium/README.md

 You may also run into a certificate issue when you try to run on your own device the first time.
 An error message will pop up asking to verify the signing certificate.
 Go to your device's settings, and in General a new section will pop up "Device Management".
 Click on that tab, and click "Verify".
 You should then be able to rerun the app via Xcode successfully.
 (Reminder, the app will remain on your device for approximately 3 days.
 If you have more than 3 demo apps on your device at one time, you will likely be unable to demo.
 Try deleting the other apps if you run into this issue).

 Also do note that the Xcode simulator does not allow users to use the camera feature.
 This is why it is recommended to build the application on an iPhone for testing purposes.
+All other features can be tested with the Xcode simulator.

 ## Deployment